SurveyMonkey/public_api_docs/includes/_overview.md

 ##Getting Started

-<aside class="notice">SurveyMonkey recently released a v3 of our API!
-We've made some huge improvements with this version and we encourage you to check it out.
-If you already use our v2 API, you can find its documentation <a href="https://developer.surveymonkey.com/docs/overview/getting-started/">here</a>.</aside>

 The SurveyMonkey API is REST-based, uses OAuth2 for authentication, and returns responses in JSON.
 To get started you will [register an app](#registering-an-app) in our developer portal.
 Before you register, you should determine if your app will eventually be [deployed](#deploying-an-app) as Public or Private and which [scopes](#scopes) you will need.

 All Public apps need to be approved by SurveyMonkey before they can be deployed, use of certain scopes will also need to be approved.
 Read more about [scopes](#scopes) and [deploying your app](#deploying-your-app) to determine if you should contact us before you begin to develop your app.